NEWPORT PAGNELL HERITAGE TRAIL

 It has been many things as a shop including back in time an antique dealer’s.
 Said to date back to the early 17th century this ancient building stands on a prominent site in the High Street.
 The old timber framing is now on view for all to see after being covered up for many years.

 Walking further down the High Street we come to a traffic roundabout, which is called Cannon Corner.
 It was believed that a cannon was left there after the English Civil War.
-Either side of the traffic roundabout are two iconic buildings – the HSBC bank building.
-This was formerly the Midland Bank built in 1920.(2019 Now closed as a bank and in use as a restaurant) and the Cannon public house opposite.
+Either side of the traffic roundabout are two iconic buildings – one, currently the MOZA restaurant.
+(This was formerly the HSBC/Midland Bank built in 1920) with the Cannon public house opposite.

 If you get the chance, go inside and look up at the ornate ceiling.

 The Cannon was originally called the Wine Vaults.
 The Wilmers of Gayhurst, a village just outside the town on the Northampton Road, set up a brewery at the back of this building in 1860 and it was only in 1980 that the remainder of these brewery buildings including a tall chimney was demolished.
 Wilmer beer bottles can be seen in the town museum in Silver Street.